Azure/Ignite2019_IaC_pre-day_docs/Ansible/05-Reusability/Guide.md

 ```

-For the purpose of this lab, bypass the host key verification error by adding an Ansible configuration file, **.ansible.cfg** in the root of your ansibleVM.
+Since we use SSH password instead of key for this workshop, you need to bypass the host key verification error.
+One way to do that is by adding an Ansible configuration file, **.ansible.cfg** in the root of your ansibleVM.
 Include the following lines in the file.

 ```bash
 [defaults]